baoduy/hbd.astro-paper/src/content/blog/az-00-pulumi-private-aks-environments.md

 **[Day 07: Setup Windows 365 Enterprise as a private VDI](/posts/az-07-setup-cloudpc-windows365-enterprise)**

-In the next article, We will discover how to configure a CloudPC with Windows 365 Enterprise to establish a secure and efficient Virtual Desktop Infrastructure (VDI) for accessing a private AKS environment.
+In the next article, we will explore how to configure a CloudPC with Windows 365 Enterprise to establish a secure and efficient Virtual Desktop Infrastructure (VDI) for accessing a private AKS environment.

 ---